rddrdhd/VIS_TheGathering/README.md

 # VIS_TheGathering

 This is project for school course VIS (2019)
+It uses external [API](https://docs.magicthegathering.io/) for cards details, and the system itself is something like social network around the MTG cards.
 This repository contains IS, web app & API.
 API is needed for [android client](https://github.com/rddrdhd/VIS_TheGathering_android).